lauralissette/CSE598/project1/README.md

 **Submission Guidelines**

-You need to submit the entire supply-chain folder by uploading it to your work directory on vocareum. **AWS virtual machine contents will not be submitted for grading**.
-You should use **scp** to copy your work onto the vocareum machine inside the work directory and then submit it.
+You need to submit the entire supply-chain folder by uploading it to your work directory on Vocareum. **AWS virtual machine contents will not be submitted for grading**.
+You should use **scp** to copy your work onto the Vocareum machine inside the work directory and then submit it.

 **Make sure your network version inside package.json is set to 0.0.1 before submitting**

-**Units:**

-- Unit 2 and Unit 3

 **Due Date:**

-- 27th Jan 2019
+Your final Phase 2 package submisison through Vocareum is due by 11:59 p.m.
+Sunday, February 3, 2019.

 # Report

-A comprehensive report describing everything done in project 1.
-Report should strictly follow the specification provided.
+A comprehensive project report describing your work for Project 1 is also due for this project.
+You will find the report template and the staff-graded project tool for submitting your report at the end of Week 4 in the course on Coursera.
+Your report should strictly follow the report specifications provided.

 **Due Date**

-- 27th Jan 2019
+Your Project 1 report submitted through Coursera is due by 11:59 p.m.
+Sunday, February 3, 2019.